Health Professions and Occupations Act

 Planning for the transition from the HPA to the HPOA has been underway for months.
 CHCPBC is collaborating with the BC Ministry of Health, the five other health profession regulatory colleges, and BC Health Regulators in planning for the transition.

-CHCPBC will communicate with registrants and the public when the in-force date for the HPOA is known and when further information is available.
+CHCPBC will communicate with registrants and the public when further information is available.

-More information about the Health Professions and Occupations Act
+More information about the Health Professions and Occupations Act: Key Links

 - Health Professions and Occupations Act (full legislation, including parts not yet in force, as passed at third reading on November 24, 2022)

-- Health Professions and Occupations Act Q&A, Ministry of Health
+- Health Professions and Occupations Act Q&A, BC Government (Ministry of Health), August 2025

 - Messages From the Registrar & CEO Dianne Millette: